paper-trail-gem/paper_trail/README.md

 This allows you to store each model's versions in a separate table, which is useful if you have a lot of versions being created.

 Alternatively you could store certain metadata for one type of version, and other metadata for other versions.

+You can also specify a custom name for the versions association.
+This is useful if you already have a `versions` method on your model.
+For example:

+    class Post < ActiveRecord::Base
+      has_paper_trail :versions_association_name => :paper_trail_versions

+      # Existing versions method.
+We don't want to clash.
+      def versions
+        ...
+      end
+    end

 ## Associations